craftercms/docs/source/reference/modules/studio/administration.rst

     :align: center
     :width: 100%

-.. todo double check the link to studio-configuration below

-To find out more on what you can configure from the Global Config, see :ref:`studio-configuration`.
+To find out more on what you can configure from the Global Config, see :ref:`studio-config`.

 .. audit